hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

    to the REST API on the first validator node.

-     * Docker: Run the following command from the shell container, ``sawtooth-poet-shell``.
+     * Docker: Run the following command from the shell container, ``sawtooth-shell-default``.
 This command specifies the container name and port for the first node's REST API.

           .. code-block:: console